 Finally where Susan herself found a community that is bigger than the solution to Chloe’s special day.

-Trust is a two way street.
+Trust is a two-way street.

 Trust involves a communication process.
-To have listened to the same request [ over and over over time] and not acted upon it creates frustration.
-Finally the other person may break and do something that actually may, or may not, depending on their character, the mindset they have.
+To have listened to the same request [ over and over time] and not acted upon it creates frustration.
+Finally, the other person may break and do something that actually may, or may not, depending on their character, the mindset they have.
 Plus the value that person puts on what they ultimately are teaching you.

 Many Autistic people either have empathy development or they simply don’t have empathy.
 At the extreme psychopaths have an empathy void.

-A practical demonstration of empathy learning
+One practical demonstration of empathy learning

 Parents and carers know the feeling of a child that keeps playing the continuous game of lego.
 After a while enough is enough.
-Outcomes the rake, a big box and a indoor shovel.
+Outcomes the rake, a big box and an indoor shovel.
 Simply rake the toys up, scoop them up and place them in the bin as the driver of the rubbish truck is approaching.

 Now deal with the temper tantrum, tears, or the abuse that erupts simply by not responding.